Gardens

 (Image credit: Future)

 Part of the viola family, pansies are an icon of winter gardens.
-‘They are simply my favorite winter plants for pots.
-With beautiful and colorful flowers that thrive in cool temperatures, you will have a cheerful display during the winter,’ says Codey Stout, head operations manager at TreeTriage.
+With beautiful, colorful flowers that thrive in cool temperatures, they're sure to bring a cheerful display to winter gardens.

 Plant established seedlings in pots in the fall, and they will be thriving by the time winter arrives.

-'They are tolerant of frost and can bloom through the winter down to Zone 8.
-Plants are hardy to Zone 6, and if care is taken to protect the crowns from freezing – by covering with a layer of mulch – these resilient little plants will happily resume blooming as the soil warms in spring,' adds Zolene.
+'They are tolerant of frost and can bloom through the winter down to zone eight.
+These plants are hardy to zone six, and if care is taken to protect the crowns from freezing – by covering with a layer of mulch – these resilient little plants will happily resume blooming as the soil warms in spring,' adds Zolene Quindoy.

 They are perennials that are well equipped to survive harsh winters, and will continue to multiply year after year.